AdaptiveConsulting/ReactiveTraderCloud/src/client/src/test/README.md

 ## IntelliJ / Webstorm

-Read and follow the step-by-step instruction on how to integrate Nightwatch into Webstorm to run and debug tests inside your IDE: https://github.com/nightwatchjs/nightwatch/wiki/Debugging-Nightwatch-tests-in-WebStorm
+Read the step-by-step instructions on how to integrate Nightwatch into Webstorm to run and debug tests inside your IDE: https://github.com/nightwatchjs/nightwatch/wiki/Debugging-Nightwatch-tests-in-WebStorm